codefresh-io/docs.codefresh.io/_docs/runtime/installation.md

   Silent install: Mandatory.
 Add the `--git-token` flag.

+**Personal Git token**
+  The personal Git token of each user, to authenticate the user's actions in GitHub from CSDP.

+  Silent install: Mandatory.
+Add the `--personal-git-token` flag.
+If the flag is not passed, CSDP uses the runtime token as the user's personal Git token instead.

 **Codefresh demo resources**
   Optional.
 Install demo pipelines to use as a starting point to create your own pipelines.
 We recommend installing the demo resources as these are used in our quick start tutorials.